ellcom/InterfaceBuilderLab/Interface Builder.md

-As shown, the green colour around the edges of the back Subview indicates the Safe Layout Guide, here it the same View in Landscape
+As shown, the green colour around the edges of the back sub View indicates the Safe Layout Guide, here is the same View in Landscape